 '''

-abstract step(action: numpy.ndarray, id: Optional[Union[int, List[int]]] = None) → Tuple[numpy.ndarray, numpy.ndarray, numpy.ndarray]
+step(action: Optional[numpy.ndarray], id: Optional[Union[int, List[int]]] = None) \rightarrow Tuple[numpy.ndarray, numpy.ndarray, numpy.ndarray]

 '''

-Run one timestep of all the environments' dynamics if id is None, otherwise run one timestep for some environments with given id, either an int or a list.
+Run one timestep of all the environments' dynamics if id is "None", otherwise run one timestep for some environments with given id, either an int or a list.
 When the end of episode is reached, you are responsible for calling reset(id) to reset this environment's state.